carloslodelar/cardano-course/setting-up-a-local-cluster/move-funds-to-a-shelley-address.md

 --byron-payment-key-type
 ```

-Now let's generate a new set of Shelley era keys:
+Now, generate a new set of Shelley era keys:

 ```bash
 cardano-cli address key-gen \